Pegasus (artist): Celebrity and famous clients

 Pegasus has a A-List and celebrity following and he has received commissions from Lindsay Lohan and England Rugby legend Ben Cohen amongst others.
 Pegasus has also produced painted canvases for entertainer, Alan Carr, singer, Alexandra Burke and professional ballroom dancer, Kristina Rihanoff.

 The Sunday Mirror on 22 May 2016 reported that Pegasus and his management were in the process of brokering a deal with the Vatican for Pope Francis to obtain a Pegasus creation of Mother Teresa, an image that is planned to feature in the artist's Gods and Monsters exhibition.

-In May 2017 Pegasus began supplying artwork for St Giles Hotel chain in Europe and North America.

-Pegasus is in talks with the Andy Warhol Museum in Pittsburgh in regards to a solo exhibition at the museum.

-Pegasus designed a collection for Fred Perry featuring a stencilled rose.